vimarsh244/mywebsite-hugo/content/posts/tuitions.md

 The biggest problem I am observing with the rise of tuition classes is the loss of respect for teachers.
 For almost everyone, school is supposed to be our second house where parents enroll you at young age to learn how to socialize, respect others, communicate, other basic skills and manners.
 But with the rise of tuitions, the respect for school teachers is reducing and is almost non-existent as all believe - we will do this in "classes".
 I personally am extremely offended by this statement and the disrespect shown to school teachers.
 How will these students, who can't respect their teacher, be able to respect other human beings and their elderly, chances are NONE!

+Not only do they not respect the teachers, but the attitude of learning is also GONE.
+From talking in class to eating when sir is teaching, students think all is fine as they will cover the subject in tuitions.

 Also, at the end of the day most people in rat race don't get selected and the IIT aspirants who do, go into chemical?
 After having studied alone for 2-4 years in "dummy schooling" (aka not going to school and getting attendance, etc.) they can't even [communicate properly and are burnt-out](https://theprint.in/india/education/no-life-no-hobbies-burnout-lost-childhood-the-price-students-pay-for-a-prized-iit-seat/625040/ "Article by The Print on problems faced y IITians") and [face issues](https://www.livemint.com/news/india/super-failure-horrors-of-iit-dream-1563901414369.html "Report by livemint ") in super [competitive](https://www.livemint.com/news/india/campus-recruitment-dreams-go-sour-as-companies-take-a-hit-11585852295799.html "IITs have to start second recruitment session after many students not able to get job due to COVID-19") global landscape.

 Another problem is that these tuition classes are attracting highly skilled, really caring teachers who teach at school or could potentially **educate** with high pays or even simply— less bureaucratic and spoilt management.
 When super experienced and awesome teachers, who could really inculcate students' values, join tuition classes - it hurts me.
 It also creates a disparity.
 As now, to learn with good teachers you need to spend more $$ and need to get enrolled into another tuition class.